gbjnewman/dotfiles/README.md

 ██   ██ ██    ██    ██    █████   ██ ██      █████   ███████
 ██   ██ ██    ██    ██    ██      ██ ██      ██           ██
 ██████   ██████     ██    ██      ██ ███████ ███████ ███████

-Configuration files for the terminal and terminal programs.